MSIZ47/Ecommerce/README.md

 follow these steps:

 1. Open the project in your favorite code editor.
-2. Modify the source code to fit your needs.
+2. open up docker
-3. start the project: **docker compose up**
+3. start the project: **docker compose exec web python manage.py runserver**
 4. Use the project as desired.